“Do you want to earn ££££ by doing nothing from home?”

 It’s made a lot of us wonder if we’ve really got our dividend income strategies right.

-Even with the blanket ban on UK banks paying out and cuts in top dividend stocks totalling around £60bn this year, the FTSE 100 dividend yield currently sits at around 4%.
+Even with the blanket ban on UK banks paying out and cuts in top dividend stocks totalling around £60bn this year, the UK 100 dividend yield currently sits at around 4%.

 This offers a far higher level of income than most cash accounts, the trade-off being climbing the risk ladder into shares.